 Last Updated: 15 July 2022, Author: AceOdds.com

-You must withdraw cash to the source of the deposited funds to the amount deposited.
+When gambling, choose your deposit method carefully because you must withdraw to the same source.
 Alternative methods are available after the loop is closed.
 Bank Transfers are offered where the loop cannot be closed.

 You may believe when you sign up for a new betting account that you add money, place a bet, and if you win, you either withdraw the money or bet again.
 That is what happens, but there’s a lot more going behind the scenes you need to know about because it impacts your ability to bet and withdraw funds.